Gulfstream G650/G700/G800: G650

 The G650 had a nominal list price of $64.5 million in 2013, but there was a three-year waiting list.
 Some aircraft produced for delivery in 2013 sold for more than $70 million to buyers that wanted to take immediate delivery.

 After rising to $71-73 million in 2014, initial enthusiasm dissipated and the value of pre-owned G650s stabilized at $50 million after the competing Bombardier Global 7500 was certified in 2018.

 Also in May 2014, Gulfstream confirmed that the G650 would be offered to the United States Air Force for its program to replace the E-8C JSTARS air-to-ground surveillance and targeting aircraft.
-The still emerging requirements call for an aircraft with a 10-13 man crew and a belly-mounted radar 3.9–6 m long.
+The still emerging requirements call for an aircraft with a 10 to 13 man crew and a belly-mounted radar 3.9 to 6.0 m long.
 However, during the fiscal 2019 budget rollout briefing it was announced that the Air Force will not move forward with an E-8C replacement aircraft.
 Funding for the JSTARS recapitalization program will instead be diverted to pay for development of an advanced battle management system.

 The G650 aircraft project was named the 2014 winner of the Collier Trophy, for having "strengthened business aviation through significant technological advancements in aircraft performance, cabin comfort, and safety."

 In September 2018, Gulfstream was conducting testing at London City Airport to certify the aircraft to perform steep approaches.
 In 2023, its equipped price was $68.5M for the G650, and $70.5M for the G650ER.

 The 300th G650 was delivered in April 2018, just over five years since introduction in December 2012.
 The 400th was delivered in December 2019, seven years after the type's introduction.
 The 500th was delivered by Gulfstream's Appleton completions facility in September 2022.
 In February 2025, the final G650 was completed; it is being replaced by the G800.